-DNA testing is causing many to adjust their answers to the question, “Who is family?”
+DNA testing is causing many to discover new answers to the question, “Who is family?”
 Here, DNA testing brings together white and black descendants of the same enslaver—and opens a door to my mother’s biological relatives.

 In our modern society, families are defined in a myriad of different ways.
 The acceleration of DNA testing is certainly contributing to this new focus, as families find themselves irrefutably linked across social and cultural boundaries to kin they never expected.